 Financial Assistance For Bile Duct Cancer Patients Type #3: Utility Assistance

 When juggling finances to pay for cancer care, every little bit helps.

-Utility assistance is payment provided to help cover the cost of utilities within a home, including payment for home energy costs, bills, and any necessary energy repairs.
+Utility assistance is payment provided to help cover the utilities within a home, including payment for home energy costs, bills, and any necessary energy repairs.

-Utility assistance helps bile duct cancer patients by taking some of the financial burden off of your shoulders, and allowing you the ability to focus more on investing in your treatment.
+Utility assistance helps bile duct cancer patients by taking some of the financial burdens off of your shoulders and allowing you the ability to focus more on investing in your treatment.

-Their easy to use online websites provide a list of multiple prescription assistance programs that you may qualify for as a bile duct cancer patient.
+Their easy-to-use online websites list multiple prescription assistance programs that you may qualify for as a bile duct cancer patient.

 Another resource offering financial assistance for bile duct cancer patients is Needy Meds.
 Needy Meds offers a free Drug Discount Card, which provides savings of up to 80% on prescription medications.

 If a medication is not covered by your insurance, or if your insurance has a high deductible, fear not–you can use your Drug Discount Card to help pay for prescriptions.